 Like the basic pair, but with Thinsulate material that helps keep you feet warm, which is nice if you live somewhere where simply wearing think socks won’t do the trick.
 They aren’t bulky despite how insulated they are!
 Even though these don’t have the GoreTex lining, lace ’em tight and they’ll keep your feet almost entirely dry.
 For guys.

 When I first got my Bean Boots four years ago, I went for this pair and am so glad I did.
 Going to college in central New York meant navigating snowy, slushy grounds from about November-March, and having the extra insulation from the GoreTex/Thinsulate lining (GoreTex takes care of all water) kept my feet extra warm and dry from the elements.
 If you’re in a cold, wet climate or are looking for something that can take you from a moderate winter to a more frigid one, I say go for these.
 They’re pricey, yes, but the GoreTex/Thinsulate never makes me too hot and I swear, you will always have toasty, dry feet.
 For guys.

 Personally, I’d stay away from the 10″ boots unless you are a person who gets exceptionally cold and navigates excessive amounts of snow each day.
 These are the big guys–the tall, thick, “tundra” pair.
 They have Thinsulate in the footbed and a shearling upper.
 They’re by far the bulkiest, but you’re getting the warmth they promise.
 For guys.

 There are a handful of other Bean Boot styles, too (I love these!), but these are the basics.
-You can view them all here!
+You can view all the LL Bean Boots styles here!
 If you need more info, don’t forget to check out this post, and definitely comment, email, or reach out via social media with any other questions!
 I am obsessed with these boots and know you guys will be, too :)

 SHOP LL BEAN BOOTS: